nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2020-08-09-uvm-test-and-testbench-top.md

 ---

 # Differences between uvm test and uvm testbench top
-Back in the early days of my journey with uvm, the concept of uvm test and testbench top hierarchy really got me.
+Back in the early days of my journey with uvm, the concept of uvm test and testbench top really got me.
 Before learning to use systemverilog and uvm, I only knew about a basic testbench, where the top would handle everything.
 So when studying a uvm testbench, it took me quite sometime to absorb how uvm test and testbench top hierarchy are related.
 Here it is:
 {: .fs-5 .fw-500 }

 ---